WHAT TO DO IN MOSTAR – 1 OR 2-DAY ITINERARY

 Like many places in Bosnia-Herzegovina, Mostar suffered a lot during the war in the 1990s.
 So, while the war and its scars are visible, the focus is now on the gorgeous and cute places in Mostar!While it is officially a city in Bosnia and Herzegovina, Mostar lies in the Catholic Herzegovina, in the southern part of the country.
 The city is divided by the gorgeous Neretva River.
 On the western side of the river, you mostly have the Catholic Croats, and on the eastern side, you have the Muslim Bosniaks.

 As a visitor, you will not notice the tensions.
 Your day will be filled with friendly locals and plenty of beautiful places in Mostar.

-Bosnia-Herzegovina was under the rule of the Ottoman Empire for more than 400 years.
-So, it is the food that has a Turkish influence and the religion (Islam) and the architecture that will remind you of Turkey.
+- Bosnia-Herzegovina was under the rule of the Ottoman Empire for more than 400 years.
+So, it is the food with a Turkish influence and the religion (Islam) and the architecture that will remind you of Turkey.

 And while it is not yet on the radar of many Western visitors (though this has changed in recent years), you will find many Turkish tourists.
 So it is surely not a hidden gem.

 PIN ME FOR LATER – PLACES TO VISIT IN MOSTAR

 Pin me for later – so you remember the best things to do in Mostar.

 Yes, Mostar is worth visiting.
 Mostar is such a beautiful town – colorful, charming, and cute.
 It is a wonderful mix of Asia and Europe with many historical sights.